Sphinx (Marvel Comics): Publication history

-The male version of the Sphinx first appeared in Nova #6 (Feb.
+The male version of Sphinx first appeared in Nova #6 (Feb.
 1977) and was created by Marv Wolfman and Sal Buscema.

-The female version of the Sphinx first appeared in The New Warriors #4 (Aug.
+The female version of Sphinx first appeared in The New Warriors #4 (Aug.
 1990) and was created by Fabian Nicieza.

 Fictional character biography

 Anath-Na Mut

-Anath-Na Mut is a chief wizard in the court of an Egyptian pharaoh Ramesses II.
-Defeated in a magic duel by the prophet Moses, Anath-Na got exiled into the desert for his failure.
-The title Nova recounts in a flashback of how Anath-Na discovers the mystic Ka Stone, which grants him immortality and superhuman powers.
-Using his alias of the Sphinx, Anath-Na wanders around the Earth for a thousand years and then, eventually became bored with it.
-After learning about the origins of Richard Rider, aliens from planet Xandar, and their sentient machine, the Sphinx theorized that Xandar's Living Computer just might be a way to end his eternal life.
+Anath-Na Mut is a chief wizard in the court of Ramesses II in ancient Egypt.
+Defeated in a magic duel by the prophet Moses, Anath-Na was exiled into the desert for his failure.
+The title Nova recounts in a flashback of how Anath-Na discovered the mystic Ka Stone, which grants him immortality and superhuman powers.
+Under the alias Sphinx, Anath-Na wanders Earth for a thousand years, but becomes bored of his immortal life.
+After learning about the origins of Richard Rider, aliens from planet Xandar, and their sentient machine, Sphinx theorizes that he can use Xandar's Living Computer to finally die.

-In a Fantastic Four Annual, the Sphinx empowered a pawn known as Thraxon to help subdue the Inhumans.
-He utilizes ruler Black Bolt's electron energy to amplify a scanning device and read all the minds in everyone for knowledge of how the Sphinx could finally die.
-Superhero team the Fantastic Four defeated Thraxon and in a final confrontation, Black Bolt blasts him into deep space.
-The Sphinx reappears in the Nova series, taking mental control of Nova, along with his temporary allies (Comet, Crimebuster, Diamondhead, Powerhouse, and Doctor Sun), they travel back to Xandar and join a war against the invading Skrulls.
+In a Fantastic Four Annual, Sphinx empowers a pawn known as Thraxon to help subdue the Inhumans.
+He utilizes ruler Black Bolt's electron energy to amplify a scanning device and read all the minds in everyone for knowledge of how Sphinx could finally die.
+The Fantastic Four defeat Thraxon and in a final confrontation, Black Bolt blasts him into deep space.
+Sphinx reappears in the Nova series, taking mental control of Nova, and along with his temporary allies (Comet, Crimebuster, Diamondhead, Powerhouse, and Doctor Sun), they travel back to Xandar and join a war against the invading Skrulls.